 NCS runs a 4-week programme to 300,000 young people, delivered by a diverse network of youth organisations.
 This model enables the programme to adapt to local needs, but throws up challenges around consistency of experience and quality of provision.
-We identified two core elements of the programme to be redesigned – Guided Reflection and Social Action.
+We identified a need for an overall framework to ensure quality standards and the redesign of two core elements of the programme – Guided Reflection and Social Action.

 - A redeveloped Theory of Change for the whole programme, which provides the basis for aligning the aims of providers across the delivery network.

 - A framework for delivery partners, to encourage their own reflective learning on their quality standards